gamma-opt/decomposition-short-course/README.md

-# decomposition-short-course
+# Short course on decomposition. methods for stochastic programming and robust optimisation

-Material for a decomposition short course I teach sometimes.
+Material for the short course.

 Editions
 - 07.2022 - PUC-Rio